Former NFL Linebacker

 Schlegel began his college career at the United States Air Force Academy but transferred to Ohio State University after his sophomore season.
 While at the Academy, Schlegel served as the team's co-captain, earning all-conference honors.
 During his 2004 season, he was ranked third in the Ohio State defense with 84 tackles and in 2005 he was ranked second with 82 tackles.
 Schlegel was also named the team's most valuable player in 2005.

-He is also a co-host of the Morning Juice on 97.1 The Fan in Columbus, Ohio.
-Schlegel attended Highland Park High School.
-He was a state champion in high school wrestling.
+Currently: Co-host of the Morning Juice on 97.1 The Fan in Columbus, Ohio.
+State champion in high school wrestling at Highland Park High School.